HomeReviewsComputersMicrosoft Surface Pro 2 Device Review

 PC users will most definitely be familiar with the Desktop ‘app’ on Windows 8.1, retaining that wholesome desktop PC experience minus the Start menu.
 In fact, besides the missing Start menu, there really isn’t anything else different from the desktop of Windows 7.
 Similarly, parallels can be drawn between Metro UI’s Live Tiles and Android’s widgets, both of which constantly and conveniently provide live updates and feeds right on the home screen.
 Additionally, Live Tiles are highly customizable, even more so than most Android widgets, allowing you to resize, recolor, and move them according to how you like.
 Users of the Galaxy Note series will be familiar with Windows 8.1′s feature of splitting the screen into two resizable portions, both running different applications at the same time.
 There is also a ‘Charms bar,’ which slides out from the right of the screen to provide handy shortcuts such as to settings and search.

-Windows 8.
-1 running both the desktop and news application in split-screen mode
+Windows 8.1 running both the Desktop and News application in split-screen mode

 Windows 8.1 running both the Desktop and News application in split-screen mode.